Aliases for CALM3 Gene

 GeneCards Summary for CALM3 Gene

 CALM3 (Calmodulin 3) is a Protein Coding gene.
 Diseases associated with CALM3 include Long Qt Syndrome 16 and Long Qt Syndrome 1.
-Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Signaling by GPCR.
+Among its related pathways are RET signaling and Apelin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CALM1.

 UniProtKB/Swiss-Prot Summary for CALM3 Gene